 As vast as the list of attractions that accept the Pass, there are some that do not.

-Also, note that the majority of national Museums and Galleries in London are free regardless.
+Also, note that the majority of national Museums and Galleries in London are free or have free permanent exhibits.

 Note: The prices listed below are full retail prices.
 Discounts are often available on their website.